 St. Luke’s Care Network is clinically driven.
-Two councils, composed of independent providers as well as providers who are employed by St. Luke’s University Health Network, lead the organization by setting strategy, managing the business, and assuring outcomes that position St. Luke’s Care Network for success in value-based contracts.
+Two councils, composed of independent providers, as well as providers who are employed by St. Luke’s University Health Network, lead the organization by setting strategy, managing the business and assuring outcomes that position St. Luke’s Care Network for success in value-based contracts.

-The Clinical Council is conducted by the VP, Clinical Integration.
 The Clinical Council is charged with assuring clinical effectiveness and efficiency across St. Luke’s Care Network.

 The Clinical Council establishes and directs the development and oversight of St. Luke’s Care Network clinical processes and performance:

-- Develops evidence based guidelines and identifies performance goals.
+- Develops evidence-based guidelines and identifies performance goals.

 - Evaluates performance against guidelines and recommends plans for improvement.

 - Identifies network gaps related to location and specialties.